CogComp/cogcomp-nlpy/README.rst

 This will download model files into your home directly under :code:`~/.sioux/`.

-**Note:** Note that downloading the models require you to have Maven installed on your machine.
+**Note:** Note that downloading the models require you to have Maven 3 installed on your machine.
 If you don't, `here are some guidelines on how to install it <https://maven.apache.org/install.html>`_.
+Trained NLP models about 1.1 Gb size are downloaded for annotation purposes.

 **Note:** To use the pipelne locally (A) you have to make sure you have set :code:`JAVA_HOME` variable.
 In MacOS, you can verify it with :code:`echo "$JAVA_HOME"`.
 If it is not set, you can :code:`export JAVA_HOME=$(/usr/libexec/java_home)`.